fchollet/keras-blog/content/running-jupyter-on-aws.md

 - You will need an active AWS account.
 - Some familiarity with AWS EC2 will help, but isn't mandatory.

-It will get 5 to 10 minutes to get set up.
+It will take 5 to 10 minutes to get set up.

 ----